serverfarmer/serverfarmer/README.md

 - many servers are "snowflakes" (that still need to be automatically managed, where possible)
 - connecting them to a single Ansible or Puppet instances would be either completely impossible, or way too expensive
 - maintaining separare Ansible or Puppet instances for each customer would be too expensive for most customers

+It is useful mainly for:

+- IT outsourcing companies
+- software houses and similar companies that manage particular servers as part of bigger project

 As of 2022, Server Farmer has over 14 years of history of managing production servers, including over 7 years of being successful open source project.